Albert Ellis: Professional contributions

 While many of his ideas were criticized during the 1950s and '60s by the psychotherapeutic establishment, his reputation grew immensely in the subsequent decades.
 From the 1960s on, his prominence was steadily growing as the cognitive behavioral therapies (CBT) were gaining further theoretical and scientific ground.
 From then, CBT gradually became one of the most popular systems of psychotherapy in many countries, mainly due to the large body of rigorously conducted research that underpinned the work of the cognitive therapy school (a key part of the CBT family) founded by Aaron T. Beck.
 In the late 1960s, his institute launched a professional journal, and in the early 70s established "The Living School" for children between 6 and 13.
 The school provided a curriculum that incorporated the principles of RE(B)T. Despite its relative short life, interest groups generally expressed satisfaction with its programmer.
 Many schools of psychological thought became influenced by Albert Ellis, including rational behavior therapy created by a student of his, Maxie Clarence Maultsby Jr. Ellis had such an impact that in a 1982 survey, American and Canadian clinical psychologists and counsellors ranked him ahead of Freud when asked to name the figure who had exerted the average influence on their field.
 Also in 1982, in an analysis of psychology journals published in the US it was found that Ellis was the most cited author after 1957.
-In 1985, the APA presented Dr. Ellis with its award for "distinguished professional contributions".
+In 1985, the APA presented Ellis with its award for "distinguished professional contributions".

 He held many important positions in many professional societies including the Division of Consulting Psychology of the APA, Society for the Scientific Study of Sexuality, American Association of Marital and Family Therapy, the American Academy of Psychotherapists and the American Association of Sex Educators, Counsellors, and Therapists.
 In addition Ellis also served as consulting or associate editor of many scientific journals.
 Many professional societies gave Ellis their highest professional and clinical awards.

 In the mid-1990s, he renamed his psychotherapy and behavior change system rational emotive behavior therapy (REBT).
 (It was originally known as rational therapy and then rational-emotive therapy.)
 This he did to stress the interrelated importance of cognition, emotion, and behavior in his therapeutic approach.
 In 1994, he also updated and revised his original, 1962 classic book, Reason and Emotion in Psychotherapy.
 During the remainder of his life, he continued developing the theory that cognition, emotion, and behavior are intertwined, and that a system for psychotherapy and behavior change must involve all three.